sendgrid/docs/source/Classroom/Track/sendwithus.md

 Step 1.
 Enter an API Key

-On the settings page you need to input an API key from Sendwithus so that SendGrid can manage certain settings from the "App Settings" page.
+On the settings page you need to input an API key from Sendwithus so that SendGrid can manage certain settings from the "Settings" page.
 If you do not have a Sendwithus account, you can click the [If don't have one, create an account here](https://www.sendwithus.com/partners/sendgrid?campaignid=15785&mbsy=77nv3&src=sendgrid) link.

 ![]({{root_url}}/images/sendwithus_settings1.png)